ubuntu/snappy-playpen/mate-desktop/README.md

 # MATE Desktop snap

 This project attempts to create a working snap of the complete MATE Desktop environment.
 The initial objective is to get just the main applications running.

+This is a multi-part snap because the MATE packages in the Xenial archive are built against GTK2 and I want to test MATE git master built against GTK3.

 ## Current state

 The components are listed in build order.

-Bits that build:

-  * mate-common
+  * mate-common                 [ BUILDS ]
-  * mate-desktop
+  * mate-desktop                [ BUILDS ]
-  * mate-user-guide
+  * mate-user-guide             [ BUILDS ]

-Bit to build:

-  * libmatekbd (currently fails)
+  * libmatekbd                  [ FAILS ]
-  * libmatemixer
+  * libmatemixer                [ BUILDS ]
   * libmateweather
-  * mate-icon-theme
+  * mate-icon-theme             [ CONFLICTS ]
   * caja
   * mate-polkit
   * marco